jeffreysorgen/golf-club-sensors/implementation.md

 ## Part One: The Magnetometer
 What instrument determines when to begin doing something?
 The **magnetometer**.
 It is either ready for a swing, or it is back in the golf bag!
 - The following is a first-draft effort.
+- I might be WRONG about the magnetometer, so I'm checking capabilities of the ACCELEROMETER

 #### IMPORTANT:
 - **The goal is to "turn off" readings when sensor is oriented with clubhead up shaft down.**